DAY 1: SUNDAY

 It is one of the most incredible places to compare the lava flows and their characteristics.

-Afternoon: Lunch service and navigation to visit Rabida.
+PM: Lunch service and navigation to visit Rabida.
 Wet landing.
 Nature walk.
 Deep water snorkeling.

 One of the special features of Rabida Island is its remarkable red color, which is a result of the high percentage of oxidized iron in the composition of lava.
 Here we will witness the nine varieties of finches, as well as the large-billed flycatchers and brown pelicans.
 There is also a small salt-water lagoon where greater Flamingos can be seen and a beautiful colony of sea lions.